abhiwand/atk/doc/source/appendix_application_conf.rst

         # Comma separated list of host names with zookeeper role assigned
         titan.load.storage.hostname = "node01, node02, node01"

         # Titan storage backend.
-Available options are hbase and cassandra.
-The default is hbase
+        # Available options are hbase and cassandra.
+        # The default is hbase.
         //titan.load.storage.backend = "hbase"

         # Titan storage port, defaults to 2181 for HBase ZooKeeper.
-Use 9160 for Cassandra
+        # Use 9160 for Cassandra.
         titan.load.storage.port = "2181"

         # The URL for connecting to the Spark master server